dow-dad/git_edu_01/.github/PULL_REQUEST_TEMPLATE.md

-# what tyoe if PR is this
+# what type if PR is this

 -[] new features
 -[] Bug Fix